-Naturally, highly active dogs will require more calories than the average family pet Feeding an energy dense diet means that increased nutritional demands can be met during the competitive season without having to feed copious volumes of food that take longer to digest and metabolise.
-A quality, well-designed diet such those from Arden Grange will contain nutrients that are highly bioavailable to dogs, meaning less time is spent trying to digest ingredients of little value.
+Naturally, highly active dog will require more calories than the average family pet.
+Feeding an energy dense diet means that increased nutritional demands can be met during the competitive season without having to feed copious volumes of food that take longer to digest and metabolise.
+A quality, well designed diet such those from Arden Grange will contain nutrients that are highly bioavailable to dogs, meaning less time is spent trying to digest ingredients of little value.

 Some dogs are particularly subject to physical stress due to the demands of their sport.
 When the body is under stress, potentially harmful free radicals are released.
 Antioxidants, if present in the diet in sufficient volume, may help to combat their effects.
 Choose a food with the correct balance of essential nutrients and sensible levels of supplementary ingredients such as omega-3 and omega-6 fatty acids, joint supplements and chelated minerals.

 Don’t just take our word for it, Mary Ray, who has trained and bred many champions in obedience, agility and heelwork to music, says “Levi has been one of most successful and well known dogs not just for championship obedience but also for his heelwork to music performances at Crufts, but when he was young I had real problems finding a food that he could tolerate.
 After moving him to the Sensitive diet he blossomed into the ‘super dog’ that I knew he could be.
 All my dogs are fed Arden Grange from puppyhood and they have grown into healthy adults in great condition.
 These diets have also helped ‘fuel’ the great success I have had with Lyric and Frankie!
 My latest puppy Quiz is already is thriving on his puppy food.”